tarmoj/h5-solfege/README.md

 It has to be placed next to H5P.Degreedictations to the development folder of Drupal 7.
 For making final h5p file, package it with running this command in the parent directory of the libraries:

-	h5p pack H5P.DegreeDictations H5PEditor.DegreeInput  DegreeDictations.h5p
+	h5p pack h5p-degree-dictations h5p-editor-degree-input  DegreeDictations.h5p

 **H5P.MusicalDictations** is similar to H5P.DegreeDictations -  it uses **babel** and **nodejs** for developmnent, next to that it is based on **React**.
+It uses Lilypond as its notation language + graphical UI, VexFlow for rendering notation.

-The React components are in folder src/scripts/components.
+The library depends on these React components that are used both in editor and library: https://github.com/tarmoj/vexflow-react-components (pulled as submodule).

 Building and deploying is similar to H5P.DegreeDictations.

-	// this section will be extended

 <br>